The Old Women s Curses. Chapter 12

 “Oh, Andrey, I've been through thick and thin.
 Some day I will tell you all about it.
 Do you happen to need a used bicycle?” he brought the conversation back to business.

 "No, thanks!
-This time I'll take a rain check."
-I responded vehemently.
+This time I'll take a rain check," I responded vehemently.

-Honestly, it was one of the most exciting conversations that I had had.
+Honestly, it was one of the most exciting conversations that I had ever had.
 I enjoyed every single moment of it.
 It was a win-win situation.
 Although, I had a slight edge over him, since he did not suspect of my playing along.
 Eventually, I just could not resist his charm and fell for his promises.
 Against all better judgment I paid him upfront for the fish, even though I suspected that he was lying to me.
-But he laid out things so nicely, so vividly painted his actions, so sweetly promised that there was nothing to be offended of.
+But he laid out the things so nicely, so vividly painted his actions, so sweetly promised me things that there was nothing to be offended of.

-He was able to inspire a person with hope, even if it was temporary, that the world was not without kind people; he was able to lighten people's mood by talking to them, to fill the boring and monotonous routine of a rural worker with rainbow colors.
-Probably for those positive emotions, received after a conversation with him, he was always forgiven.
+He was able to inspire a person with hope, even if it was temporary, that the world was not without kind people; he was able to lighten the people's wretched existence by talking to them, to fill the boring and monotonous routine of a rural worker with rainbow colors.
+He learnt so many little tricks to make